—

 ax.set_ylabel(r"$\log\left(\frac{x}{g}\right)$")

-ax.set_title("Boltzmann plot of the first 4 electronic excited states of carbon.")
+ax.set_title("Boltzmann plot of the first 4 electronic excited states of C and H.")

 plt.show()